The Basics of Plant Nutrients

-There are two main types of nutrient solutions: Vegetation or ‘Grow’ and Flowering or ‘Bloom’ nutrients.
-These solutions will have a different ratio of usually the same mix of macro and micronutrients.
-You will give plants different ratios of mainly the primary macronutrients during different phases of its life cycle.
+There are two main types of plant nutrients: Vegetation or ‘Grow’ and Flowering or ‘Bloom’ nutrients.
+These nutrients will have a different ratio of the NPK nutrients (primary nutrients).
+This is because your plants need different ratios of these primary nutrients depending on whether you are in veg or flower.
 The three primary macronutrients are nitrogen, phosphorus, and potassium.

-Many growers will give a potassium silicate booster throughout the plant’s life, even when growing in soil as the available potassium in soil is in very small amounts.
-A cal-mag solution is good to have around because calcium and magnesium deficiencies occur more frequently compared to micronutrients such as zinc, manganese, boron, etc. Some growers consider a cal-mag solution a must for inert soilless mediums and treat their soilless media with it before planting.
+Many growers will give a silica supplement throughout the plant’s life, even when growing in soil as the available amount in soil is in very minimal.
+Another super helpful supplement to keep on hand is Cal Mag.
+This is because calcium and magnesium deficiencies occur more frequently compared to micronutrients such as zinc, manganese, boron, etc. Some growers consider a cal-mag supplement a must for inert soilless mediums and treat their soilless media with it before planting.
 Calcium, magnesium, along with sulfur are known as the three secondary macronutrients.

 Furthermore, some plants will require more nutrients than others, and different growth phases require more or less.
-The latter is important to be aware of because you will not always keep increasing your nutrients the older the plant becomes.
+Don't make the mistake of thinking that as your plant grows, you need to continue increasing the nutrients.
 Often, you will bring your nutrient levels down in late flowering.
 In fact, many growers see their plants needing the most nutrients during the pre-flowering stage when the plant rapidly increasing its height within a very short time (1-2 weeks).

-How to read nutrient solution labels – NPK ratio
+How to read plant nutrient labels – NPK ratio

 The three primary macronutrients that you give your plants and the percentage they make up in a nutrient solution is called the NPK ratio or value.
 This stands for the percentage of nitrogen, phosphorus, and potassium in the bottle/solution.
-You will see a series of numbers (0-0-0) on the label that will show you that nutrient solution’s NPK value.
+You will see a series of numbers (0-0-0) on the label that will show you that plant nutrient NPK value.
+Different ratios work best for diferent phases of growth, as you'll learn below.

 Nitrogen – This nutrient will be in the highest amount in nutrient solutions designed for the vegetative state.
 Promotes chlorophyll production, vegetative growth, and healthy foliage.